« Previous Page

 turkey").
 After alcohol dependence develops, it becomes very hard to stop

 detoxification may be needed.

-Drug abuse includes the use of illegal
+Drug misuse includes the use of illegal

 drugs—such as marijuana, methamphetamines, cocaine, heroin, or other "street